Dwight-Englewood/0207-Relic-Recovery/notebook/HeadingAdjustment.md

 # Heading Adjustment
 ## Rationale
 In autonomous modes, we often find that the robot needs to be positioned in a specific way in order to complete the task at hand.
-Essentially, we need the robot to be oriented to a specific heading value.
+Essentially, we need the robot to be oriented to a specific heading value without it slipping or moving to a different location on the field.
 The adjust heading accomplishes this for use in all of our autonomous programs.

 ##Implementation
 The way we do our heading adjustments is by polling the REV hub IMU for its heading value, then comparing it to a given target and using a P-Loop to complete the turn without over-shooting.